BLIPNTU/LEO/README.md

 - The blipleo package is licensed under GPL version 3.0
 - The LEO template graphic vector files under templates folder are licensed under CC-BY-NC 4.0

+## Developers

+`blipleo` is a free software, source code is available on Github: https://github.com/BLIPNTU/LEO

 ## Contact